-As of December 31, 2009, we owned or held an interest in 321 income-producing properties in the United States, which consisted of 162 regional malls, 41 Premium Outlet Centers, 36 properties acquired in the 2007 acquisition of The Mills Corporation, 67 community/lifestyle centers, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
-We also own an interest in one parcel of land in the United States held for future development.
-Internationally, as of December 31, 2009, we had ownership interests in 51 European shopping centers (France, Italy and Poland); eight Premium Outlet centers in Japan; one Premium Outlet center in Mexico; and one Premium Outlet center in South Korea.
-Also, through joint venture arrangements we have a 24% interest in two shopping centers in Italy currently under development.
+As of March 31, 2010, we owned or held an interest in 318 income-producing properties in the United States, which consisted of 161 regional malls, 41 Premium Outlet® Centers, 36 properties acquired in the 2007 acquisition of The Mills Corporation, 66 community/lifestyle centers, and 14 other shopping centers or outlet centers in 41 states and Puerto Rico.
+Of the 36 properties acquired from The Mills Corporation, 16 of these properties are The Mills®, 16 are regional malls and four are community centers.
+Internationally, as of March 31, 2010, we had ownership interests in 53 European shopping centers (France, Italy and Poland); eight Premium Outlet centers in Japan; one Premium Outlet center in Mexico; and one Premium Outlet center in South Korea.
+On February 4, 2010, we agreed to sell our interests in seven shopping centers located in France and Poland.
+The transaction is expected to close in the second quarter of 2010.
+We also entered into a definitive agreement to acquire a portfolio of 22 outlet shopping centers which is expected to close in the summer of 2010.